Drinks Guide

 3) Toasting drinks

-This is the traditional way, but none of these ‘stages’ are compulsory and so please don’t feel constrained by this list.
+None of these ‘stages’ are compulsory, please don’t feel constrained by this list.
 Remember it is your wedding, and this information is designed to help you decide.

 Post ceremony drinks

-These can be served to your guests on arrival at the Barn from a church or after your ceremony.
-There are a number of different options available to you, Champagne, Sparkling wine, Pimms, bottled lager, bottled beer, cocktails, and we would recommend including an alcohol-free option.
+These can be served to your guests on arrival at Brynich from a church or after your ceremony.
+There are a number of different options available to you, Champagne, Sparkling wine, Pimms, bottled lager, bottled beer, cocktails, we would recommend including an alcohol-free option.
 Your wedding coordinator will happily discuss the options available to you and create a personalised drink quote.

 Wine during the meal